kelly1266/spring-boot/README.md

 - There should be an appropriate level of unit test coverage

 # Getting Started
-This project structure was built using the [Spring Initializr](https://start.spring.io/)
+This project was developed with [JDK 23](https://www.oracle.com/java/technologies/downloads/) and built with [Apache Maven](https://maven.apache.org/download.cgi).
+The project structure was created using the [Spring Initializr](https://start.spring.io/).

 # Running locally
 The project can be run locally using the following command

 ```
 mvnw spring-boot:run
 ```

 # Tests
 Test cases can be run using the following command

 ```
 mvnw test
 ```